texas-egads/EGaDS-OpenGL-StarterKit/README.md

 ## Adding New Vertices

 Let's jump into our code and start by adding some vertices.
-I am just going to add some vertices on the midpoints of the triangle. we originally had.
+I am just going to add some vertices on the midpoints of the triangle we originally had.
 ```cpp
 GLfloat vertices[] = {
 	-0.5f, -0.5f * float(sqrt(3)) / 3, 0.0f,